Helga-Helga/consistency-constraints-recognition/lab2_max_flow/README.md

-# Greyscale image denoising with max flow
+# Grayscale image denoising with max flow

 ## How to use